-Head angle is now slacker.
-Seat angle is steeper.
-Wheelbase and front center is longer.
+Head angle is now slacker at 67° and the seat angle is steeper coming in at 74°.
+Wheelbase (998mm) and the front center is also longer.
 Bottom bracket stays low and Q-factor is still narrow for those little legs.
 All of this is giving the bikes a more aggressive approach and a balanced approach to riding.
 Kids will be even more ready than ever to hit the dirt with mom and dad and tackle the trails with a bigger dose of confidence than before.
 The Zulus were never the wimpy kid on the playground by any means, but just looking at the new models and you know they mean serious

 10-year-old on Zulu Four (NEW 2019 model)

 On the trail, riding with my two boys ages 10 and 7 riding the Zulu Three and Four I could instantly see the differences in the new bikes.
 Beginning our ride with a lengthy climb the steeper seat angle was putting the kids into a better seated pedaling position and the climbs seemed to just disappear behind them with every pedal stroke.
 If you have been keeping up with mountain bike geometry you will know that most modern enduro rigs are adopting the steeper seat angle especially as bikes get slacker up front.
 This keeps the rider over the bottom bracket and more of their weight forward.